 If you perform the identification screening, it is a PASARR activity and is reimbursed at the 75 percent FFP rate as an administrative cost.
 If the identification screen is done by the NF, it may be made part of the NF rate and therefore reimbursed as a Medicaid service at the applicable Federal medical assistance percentage.
 If you contract with third parties such as hospital discharge planners for the identification of individuals who appear to have MI or MR, your reimbursement rate is 75 percent.
 However, you may not contract with a NF for the Level I screenings and receive 75 percent FFP since the NF has the responsibility to identify and deny admission to those individuals who may have MI or MR.

-Your expenditures incurred to evaluate and make the required determinations regarding the level of services and needs for individuals identified as possibly having MI or MR during either the PAS or ARR are reimbursed at the 75 percent rate.
+Your expenditures incurred to evaluate and make the required determinations regarding the level of services and specialized services needs for individuals identified as possibly having MI or MR during either the PAS or ARR are reimbursed at the 75 percent rate.
 This rate also applies to the independent physical and mental evaluation by a person or entity other than the State mental health authority which is required for individuals with MI.
+These responsibilities cannot be delegated to NFs or any entity having a direct or indirect affiliation or relationship with a NF.

 The enhanced rate of FFP is available for your expenditures for ADPs permitted under §1919(e)(7)(E) of the Act, including an automated tracking system for individuals covered by such a plan (if you wish to use automated tracking for this purpose).
+Expenditures for making ADP revisions permitted under OBRA 1990 are eligible for the enhanced FFP rate.

 Claim your administrative costs for the PASARR activities on the Form HCFA 64, not on the Form HCFA 2824.